opendocsg/slw-judgments-backfill/2014_SGCA_27/report.md

  (b) a counterclaim against the same individuals and Strategic for conspiracy.

-2       The High Court judge (“the Judge”) held that Strategic was entitled to succeed in its claim and dismissed the Appellants’ counterclaim and third-party action: see _Strategic Worldwide Assets Ltd v Sandz Solutions (Singapore) Pte Ltd and others (Tan Choon Wee and another, third parties)_ [2013] 4 SLR 662 (“the Judgment”).
+2       The High Court judge (“the Judge”) held that Strategic was entitled to succeed in its claim and dismissed the Appellants’ counterclaim and third-party action: see _Strategic Worldwide Assets Ltd v Sandz Solutions (Singapore) Pte Ltd and others (Tan Choon Wee and another, third parties)_ <span class="citation">[2013] 4 SLR 662</span> (“the Judgment”).
 The Appellants filed a notice of appeal in respect of the whole of the Judge’s decision, but in their submissions before us, they pursued only the Judge’s decision to allow Strategic’s claim and to dismiss their counterclaim.

 **Background to the dispute**